nikhil-nari/nikhil-nari/README.md

 ---
 ### 🚀 What I'm Up To
-- **Current Focus:** "Actively contributing to Open Source and building projects that solve day-to-day problems
+- **Current Focus:** Actively contributing to Open Source and building projects that solve day-to-day problems
 - **Challenge Me:** Have a recurring software headache?
 DM me—I love building solutions for "it-would-be-cool-if" problems.